 Equipment: The matrix will dictate the tools needed.
 Some never fail items are an ice pick or awl, a 2-inch paintbrush, a rock hammer and one or more cold chisels.
 If you plan on using a hammer, please wear safety glasses.

-Other equipment: LIke with golf a whole bag of clubs is just dead weight when you only need a couple of irons and a putter.
+Other equipment: As with golf, a whole bag of clubs is just dead weight when you only need a couple of irons and a putter.
 Decide if the equipment is necessary before lugging it on a long hot day.
 Dynamite is never allowed.
 (Bummer, it could come in handy.)

 Comment about limited roster field trips.

-Please do not accept a spot on a limited roster field trip and then not show up.
+Please do not sign up on a limited roster field trip (where Registration is required on the website) and then not show up.
 This is very inconsiderate to other members further down the list.
-If you know you are not going to make the trip, contact the field trip leader in a timely manner to allow for others on the roster to move up.
+If you know you are not going to make the trip, contact the field trip leader and cancel your Registration online and remove your name from the list of registered attendees in a timely manner to allow for others on the roster to move up.
 Additionally, if you are not on the roster and show up unannounced the day of the trip there will be no exceptions made to accommodate you.